cartalyst/demo-sentinel/readme.md

-# Sentry 3 Demo
+# Sentinel Demo

-This is a basic demo showing some of the functionality of Sentry 3 on Laravel 4.1.
+This is a basic demo showing some of the functionality of Sentinel on Laravel 4.1.

 ## Installation